NIFTI & AgALN FIELD School

 - Field Trips to local Missouri and Kansas-area incubator and apprenticeship training programs.
 Buses will leave the KC Mariott Country Club Plaza at 8:00 AM and return late afternoon.

-- Networking Reception on Monday evening at PlexPod Westport (Cultivate KC's co-working space event center and offices), located at 300 E. 39th St, Kansas City, MO 64111.
+- Networking Reception on Monday evening at PlexPod Westport (Cultivate KC's co-working space event center and offices), located at 300 E. 39th St, Kansas City, MO 64111; food and drinks included.

-Tuesday, October 24 - Wednesday, October 25 at the Kauffman Conference Center - learning from each other through networking and information sharing:
+Tuesday, October 24 - Wednesday, October 25 at the Kauffman Conference Center - learning from each other through networking and information sharing, lunch included: